julik/magick_pipe/README.md

 ## Calling convention

-Every method that is available on a `Magick::Image` object is available in the `MagickPipeline` object.
+Every method that is available on a `Magick::Image` object is available in the `MagickPipe` object.
 Blocks will be preserved where possible.
 Since `change_geometry` with the default block is used so often it is made available under